Leon Wieseltier: Criticism

+Despite his vertiginous I.Q. and prodigious learning, Wieseltier seems to have worked as hard at the construction and maintenance of his glittering image as he has at the occupation of thinking and writing.

+The Vanity Fair profile also explicitly quoted a measure of disappointment on behalf of Lionel Trilling and on the part of Sir Isaiah Berlin, Wieseltier's mentors at Columbia University and at the University of Oxford, respectively, with Berlin noting that Wieseltier also failed to complete his doctorate at Harvard University.
+In the words of Diana Trilling, “Where are the books?
+Where are the books that should have been written?’ [...]
+He’s found that he’s charming...that’s a very dangerous thing to discover about oneself.
+The way our world is designed, it’s a great temptation to use what God gave you, all that seductive power, in the expensive waste of the consequentiality of words and in worthlessness.”

 In reference to being called a "Jew-baiter" by Wieseltier, Andrew Sullivan has said, "Wieseltier is a connoisseur and cultivator of personal hatred"—referring to a dislike based on "tedious" causes that Wieseltier allegedly has held regarding him for a long time.

-Wiesltier was the subject of a 2017 essay, "The Tzaddik of the Intellectuals" written by Joseph Epstein that appeared in The Weekly Standard (November 3, 2017) and was included in Gallimaufry, a collection of Epstein's essays published in 2020.
-See also Tzadik.
+In a 2017 essay, “The Tzaddik of the Intellectuals”, alternatively titled “The Sins of Leon Wieseltier: The climb and fall”, Joseph Epstein objected to Wieseltier's lack of intellectual substance and to habitual moralizing that proved to be hypocritical in light of several behaviors: aggressive careerism; a lack of journalistic integrity, for example in requesting that a mistake in a published article be attributed to “a printer's error”; and longtime, aggressive sexual harassment while serving as literary editor for The New Republic, followed by only a rhetorically impressive ahd otherwise hollow apology.
+In short, “what made it all so rich...[was that] the great humanist turned out to be inhumane, the tzaddik wore no tzitzit but all these years was mentally undressing and offending his female co-workers.”

 Personal life

 Wieseltier and Mahnaz Ispahani married in 1985, and divorced in 1994.
 Justice Ruth Bader Ginsburg officiated at their wedding in 1985.

 After a long-term relationship with choreographer Twyla Tharp, he married his second wife, Jennifer Bradley, who worked on urban-development issues at the Brookings Institution.
 The Washington Post reported that Supreme Court Justice Ruth Bader Ginsburg would also officiate at their October 2000 wedding.
 As of 2020, the couple was in the midst of a divorce.

-Wieseltier is a fluent Hebrew speaker, and when interviewed in Israel, he said "I feel perfectly at home here."